 - Network replacement – transformation of the pipe system.

-The proposed investment is EUR 1,149,000 with a simple payback time of 6.2 years.
-The proposed financing plan is as follows:
+The proposed investment was EUR 1,149,000 with a simple payback time of 6.2 years.
+The proposed financing plan was as follows:

 - Total loan – EUR 500,000 (44%)